akshiv/phys408FourierOptics/LabNoteBook.md

 Blade aperture separation:  $23.40 \pm 0.01$ mm (fully closed)

-The screen in this is setup has a slit-screen distance of $3.85 \pm 0.01$ m
+The screen in this is setup has a slit-screen distance of $3.85 \pm 0.01$ m We remove all lens from the optical set up and leave only a light source, a variable slit aperture, an imaging screen and the CCD.

 We develop a theoretical diffraction pattern, to predict a diffraction pattern seen at a screen in the far field(Fraunhofer) and near field(Fresnel) limits.
 While the mathematical simplicity of the Fraunhofer case is tempting, we simply develop the Fresnel patterns, and allow our limiting values to determine the patter in the Fraunhofer case without any additional simplification.